Tanvigangapuram/CI-CD-doc/.history/CICD.txt_20250211161054.md

 --> Another way of creating jenkins user

---> Manage jenkins then security checkbox the Allow users.
+--> Manage jenkins then security